-Ballistic helmets, also known as bulletproof helmets, exist to protect their owners’ heads from receiving trauma and damage caused by bullets, shrapnel, and other dangers.
+Ballistic helmets, also known as "bulletproof helmets," exist to protect their wearers’ heads from receiving trauma and damage during combat, active shooter situations, or other kinds of attacks.
 There are a variety of shapes and materials of ballistic helmets for different needs.

 What types of helmet shapes are there?